camunda/camunda-bpm-platform/CONTRIBUTING.md

 Integration tests (e.g. tests that run in an actual application server) are usually not part of the default Maven profiles.
 If you think they are relevant to your contribution, please ask us in the ticket, on the forum or in your pull request for how to run them.
 Smaller contributions usually do not need this.

-# Create a Pull Request
+# Create a pull request

 In order to show us your code, you can create a pull request on Github.
 Do this when your contribution is ready for review, or if you have started with your implementation and want some feedback before you continue.
 It is always easier to help if we can see your work in progress.